VityaVitalich/TaxoLLaMA/README.md

 # TaxoLLaMA

-We present a unified model that is capable of solving taxonomy related tasks, described in our paper [TaxoLLaMA: WordNet-based Model for Solving Multiple Lexical Sematic Tasks](https://arxiv.org/abs/2403.09207).
+We present a unified model that is capable of solving taxonomy related tasks, described in our paper TaxoLLaMA: WordNet-based Model for Solving Multiple Lexical Sematic Tasks.
 Here you could find the instructions to reproduce all our results.

-### Model

-Models are availible at Hugging Face with corresponding format for [TaxoLLaMA](https://huggingface.co/VityaVitalich/TaxoLLaMA) and [TaxoLLaMA-bench](https://huggingface.co/VityaVitalich/TaxoLLaMA-bench).

 ### Data